burrows/statechart/docs/classes/default.md

 ▸ **stop**(`state`): [`State`](State.md)<`C`, `E`\>

-Stop the statechart by exiting from the given stte up through the root state.
+Stop the statechart by exiting from the given state up through the root state.
 Exit handlers will be passed an internal event with the type `__stop__`.